yU93r/SteamEmu/post_build/README.experimental_steamclient.md

 The folder specified by this identifier should contain the .dll files you'd like to inject in the app earlier during its creation.
 All the subfolders inside this folder will be traversed recursively, and the .dll files inside these subfolders will be loaded/injected.

-Additionaly, you can create a file called `load_order.txt` inside your folder (root level, not inside any subdir), mentioning on each line the .dll files to inject, the order of the lines will instruct the loader which .dll to inject first, the .dll mentioned on the first line will be injected first and so on.
+Additionaly, you can create a file called `load_order.txt` inside your folder (root level, not inside any subdir), mentioning on each line the .dll files to inject.
+The order of the lines will instruct the loader which .dll to inject first, the .dll mentioned on the first line will be injected first and so on.
-Each line inside this file has to be the relative path to the target .dll, and it should be relative to your folder.
+Each line inside this file has to be the relative path of your target .dll, and it should be relative to your folder.
 Check the example.

-Any .dll file not mentioned in this file will be loaded later, but in random order.
+If this file is created then the loader will only inject the .dll files mentioned inside it, otherwise it will attempt to find all valid .dll files and inject them.

 ---